Lim Goh Tong: Developing Genting Resort

 During the Genting project, Lim spent all he had without earning any income.
 He sold an 810-hectare rubber estate to raise RM2.5 million.
 In addition, he invested all the money he had made from iron mining, sub-contracting and hardware businesses.
 The project was a heavy drain on Lim's finances.
 When asked to invest in this project, Lim's friends turned him down and counselled him to drop the entire scheme instead.

 Genting was granted the only casino licence after Tunku Abdul Rahman, then Prime Minister of Malaysia, visited Genting Highlands and commended Lim's effort to develop a resort contributing to Malaysia's tourism industry without government help.

 Lim managed to obtain a pioneer status for Genting Highlands and tax incentives despite its resort development not qualifying for it.
 He did so by convincing the government that tax incentives in the early stage of development of Genting Highlands were not only vital for them but also profitable to the government later on.

 The whole Genting project was completed in January 1971, but prior to officially commencing business, Kuala Lumpur and its surrounding areas were hit by the worst rainstorms in a century, the road to Genting was closed by landslides at 180 locations, the damaged sections took four months to repair.
 Genting opened its door for business on 8 May 1971.

 In the next 30 years, Lim continued to develop and expand Genting Highlands beyond its original idea of a hotel with basic tourist facilities to an integrated resort.
 Among the projects was the construction of more hotels, indoor and outdoor theme parks, and a convention centre.
 A new road was built to shorten the journey to Genting from the northern states, and RM920 million was invested to widen a 10 km stretch of the access road to reduce congestion.
 Another RM928 million was spent on constructing a cable car system to provide visitors with an alternative mode of transportation.

 In 1993, at the suggestion of Prime Minister Mahathir Mohamad, a township was developed on an 81-hectare piece of land around the site of the Genting Skyway cable car station.
 It was named Gohtong Jaya after Lim as a token of remembrance for his efforts in the development of Genting Highlands.

 As of now, Genting Highlands is one of the most successful Casino resorts in the world and is one of the primary tourist attractions in Malaysia.
 Lim's company, Genting Group operates Genting Highlands and has diversified into many other industries such as plantations, property, paper, power generation, oil and gas exploration and cruise boat industries.
 In the process new company brands were created that have become distinctive names in their respective fields, namely Asiatic, Genting Sanyen (paper manufacturing) and Star Cruises.

-On 31 December 2003, Lim handed his chairmanship of Genting Group over to his son, Tan Sri Lim Kok Thay/ Lim Yi Xiang.
+On 31 December 2003, Lim handed his chairmanship of Genting Group over to his son, Tan Sri Lim Kok Thay.